 - 1. Remove the front and rear seats. - 2.
 Disconnect the negative and positive battery cables from the battery, located under the left rear seat.
 Remove the bolt retaining the battery bracket and remove the battery from the vehicle. - 3.
-While holding a shop towel over the fuel line connectors, disconnect the fuel supply line (Item 1) from the pump (see "Fuel Lines Quick Connect Fittings" for specific removal procedure).
+While holding a shop towel over the fuel line connectors, disconnect the fuel supply line 1 from the pump (see Chapter 2 Fuel Lines, page 2.13 for specific removal procedure).